 Neem oil is great, especially for aphids and lantana lace bugs.
 However, Neem oil doesn’t directly kill bugs.
 It is used as a drench, which the plant absorbs into its vascular system.
 After an insect eats a portion of the treated plant, it disrupts the insect’s eating and mating signals.
 It can cause insects to stop feeding, stop growing, and reduce sending out pheromone mating signals.

 The problem here is that the larvae have to actually eat the plant.
 The active ingredient in Neem oil is absorbed by the plant’s roots and taken up through the vascular system to the plant’s leaves.
-If the soil itself is rich in organic material, the larvae will have plenty to nibble on other the actual plant itself.
+If the soil itself is rich in organic material, the larvae will have plenty to nibble on other the actual plant itself and we’re not sure if the organic matter in the soil absorbs any of the Neem oil.
 We unfortunately didn’t see any significant difference in the number of gnats when using Neem oil.

 Worked for catching adult gnats

 Sticky traps are definitely effective in catching adult fungus gnats.
 They won’t do anything to solve your gnat larvae problem, but they will reduce the number of annoying little flying gnats everywhere.
 Fungus gnats don’t seem to big fans of flying far unless they’re disturbed, are looking for water, or are searching out a mate.
 We see them more often than not just hanging around either on the soil’s surface or the rim of pots.